 How do we obtain personal data?

-We process personal data as a result of carrying out our legal duties.
+We process personal data when carrying out our statutory tasks.
 Examples include:

 - If you report a cartel to our Leniency Office, we will process your personal details;